yuchenyang83/Data_and_Code_tLME_dropout/README.md

    - **For Table 4 & 5:** (i) Load the 'fit_result.RData' file from './Data/'. (ii) Run the 'Tab4.R' and 'Tab5.R' scripts from the './Code/' subfolder.

+       (11) The main script 'simSEM25.R' is used to fit LME and tLME models under three missing data mechanisms to simulated datasets with 25% dropout rate; and
  (14) 'fit_aids.R' main script for fitting the LME and tLME models under the three mechanisms.
 It includes four structures for within-patient autocorrelation.